Founders of Christians Teaching Christians

 Bob and MaryLee first felt the call to become foreign missionaries in 1986.
 They applied to serve in the country of Columbia, but they were turned down by the mission agency.
 In 1988 God sent them three children to adopt and raise in addition to the three of their own.
 As time went by, they still desired to become foreign missionaries but they were getting too old.

 In 2005, after the children were raised and they were too old to serve as missionaries, God called them to serve in Biloxi helping to rebuild houses after hurricane Katrina.
 This experience was God’s way of preparing them to go to Uganda in 2008 as missionaries.

 Two months before Bob turned 65, they first arrived in Uganda.
 The Bolithos served in Uganda for eleven years.
 During this time, they started CTC which God grew until it became too large to be managed from Uganda.
-In 2019 they returned to live in the USA where Bob serves as Executive Director of CTC
+In 2019 they returned to live in the USA where Bob and MaryLee continue to serve CTC.

 Board of Directors